 How do you put a price on emotional distress?
 Generally, payment of damages for an IIED or NIED claim is proportional to the seriousness of the emotional injury.
 This is a decision for the jury if your claim goes to trial.
 Factors influencing damages include the outrageousness of the defendant’s behavior, the amount of harm you suffered, and whether the emotional distress is continuing.

 Emotional distress is a very fact-intensive claim that is difficult to prove due to the lack of visible harm, such as a broken arm.
 But it’s a legitimate injury that can seriously disrupt your life.
-If you have suffered emotional distress, you may want to speak to an experienced personal injury attorney.
-A local attorney can help you better understand the law in your state regarding emotional distress at work.
+If you have suffered emotional distress, you may want to seek professional legal advice.
+A personal injury attorney can help you better understand the law in your state regarding emotional distress at work.

 Contact a qualified personal injury attorney to make sure your rights are protected.